U.S. flag

 Reciprocal Innovation in Global Health Research Satellite Session at AIDS2024

-In partnership with the Health Resources and Services Administration (HRSA), the Fogarty International Center is organizing and supporting a satellite session at AIDS 2024, the 25th International AIDS Conference.
-In addition to researchers with experience in Global Health Reciprocal Innovation, the session will include speakers from the National Institute of Mental Health (NIMH), the NIH Office of AIDS Research, and the Office of Global Affairs at the U.S. Department of Health and Human Services.
+In partnership with the Health Resources and Services Administration (HRSA), the Fogarty International Center organized and supported a satellite session at AIDS 2024, the 25th International AIDS Conference.
+In addition to researchers with experience in Global Health Reciprocal Innovation, the session included speakers from the National Institute of Mental Health (NIMH), the NIH Office of AIDS Research, and the Office of Global Affairs at the U.S. Department of Health and Human Services.

 Session Information